aceliwang/potatopsych/Practice - PsychScene Videos.md

 ## MEQ 9
 A 4-year-old girl who lives with her parents and has two older siblings, aged 8 and 10, was admitted to the medical ward for investigation of her abdominal mass which turned out to be malignant on histology.
 Her father became irritable after being told the news, stopped sleeping and started responding to hallucinations and behaving bizarrely as per nursing staff.
 Currently, he is by his daughter's bedside, agitated, verbally aggressive to the staff, not letting blood samples be collected.
-Nursing staff call you from the ward.
+Nursing staff call you from the ward. [from Unknown Mock MEQ 4: You are CL psychiatrist and get a call to come.]

 ### MEQ 9.1 What information would you get from the treating team before seeing the patient?
+(8-10 marks)

 - Family Hx of mental health
 - Role and responsiblities of mother
 - Known substance usage

 ### MEQ 9.2 Outline the possible causes for father's behaviour.
+(8 marks)

 > Structure:
 > Diagnostic hiearchy: organic, substance-induced, psychotic, affective, neurotic, personality-based, psychodynamic (denial)